CTalkerO/SymfonyLogEvent/README.md

 # SymfonyLogEvent
 SymfonyLogEvents is a Central Management entity CURD loggable tool.
 No Taint, no entity code injection, no any dependency injection and it support many-to-many loggable.
 It can log all registered entity's CURD logs use doctrine LifeCycle Events.

-1. This Symfony LogEvent, the code is referenced by the knpLabs <a href="https://github.com/KnpLabs/DoctrineBehaviors">DoctrineBehaviors</a>.
+1. This Symfony LogEvent, the code reference the knpLab's <a href="https://github.com/KnpLabs/DoctrineBehaviors">DoctrineBehaviors</a>.
 2. This Symfony LogEvent auto logs times, timestampable, use <a href="http://symfony.com/doc/current/doctrine/common_extensions.html">Gedmo</a>.
 You can change it into manual.

 How to use:

-1. Change OpLog.orm.yml, add your own entity fileds.
+1. Change OpLog.orm.yml, add your own entity fields.

 2. Run doctrine command:
 	```$ php app/console generate:doctrine:entity --entity=YourBundle:OpLog```